sammancoaching/website/_learning_hours/devops/learn_faster.md

 ### Concept: Learning
 Pre-requisite: Search for alternatives to this image:
   [Learning Pyramid Search](https://www.ecosia.org/images?q=learning%20pyramid)
+  **Tips**:
+  _There are lots of different versions of this model.
+  Find one that suits your teaching style and that you can share in your organisation (documentation)._

 1. Show this model (or your alternative)
    ![Learning Pyramid](/assets/images/Learning-Pyramid-Training-Material.png)

 2. Explain it :)
+   Make the teaching as interactive as possible, by asking questions around the model (or your favourite teaching style)
 3. Advanced (if time): Do you practice in a safe environment? (kata?) or in Production code?
     How?